This is a classic pattern. One still in use today. It induces a set of leads and prospects to take action to buy. Image by: The Literary Digest

 Discover More About:

-• The rules of copywriting
+• The rules of copywriting and storytelling

-• How To design emotional appeals
+• How to design emotional appeals

-• Designing motivational calls to action
+• Holding people's attention, getting their interest, designing motivational calls to action

 • How to use imagery with copy